jacobo221/qif2myexpenses/README.md

 ## Installation

  1. Install NodeJS
- 2. Download `qif2myexpenses.js`
+ 2. Download `qif2myexpenses.js` and `template.db` files into the same directory
  3. In the same directory where the `qif2myexpenses.js` file is run `npm install adm-zip sqlite3`

 ## Setup

 Edit the `qif2myexpenses.js` file to set up the following behaviours:
- - default_transaction_status: Possible values are 'UNRECONCILED' (default), 'CLEARED', 'RECONCILED', 'VOID'
+ - `default_transaction_status`: Possible values are 'UNRECONCILED' (default), 'CLEARED', 'RECONCILED', 'VOID'
+ - `default_currency`: Define the currency used.
+This is the currency that will be used for all transactions

 ## Instructions